blackflux/object-rewrite/README.md

 All plugins require:

-- `target`: specifies the relative field or object this plugin acts on
+- `target` _String_: specifies the relative field or object this plugin acts on
-- `required`: specifies the relative required fields.
+- `required` _Array_: specifies the relative required fields.
 Will influence `toRequest`.
 - `fn` _Function_: result of this function is used by the plugin.
 Signature is `fn({ key, value, parents, context })`.

 ### Inject Plugin